WebCuratorTool/webcurator-v2-legacy/wct-harvest-agent/readme.md

 modules on one server inside the same Tomcat container, then you have two options as WCT is only officially built and tested with Java 6.
 * Run all three WCT modules inside a Tomcat container with Java 7
-* Setup an additional Tomcat instance configure with Java 7 and differet ports for just the Harvest Agent.
+* Setup an additional Tomcat instance configure with Java 7 and different ports for just the Harvest Agent.

 ### Configure Harvest Agent
-Name your Heritrix 3.x harvester in wct-agent.properties to show in the UI
+Name your Heritrix 3.x harvester in wct-agent.properties to show in the WCT UI
 * harvestAgent.name=${agent.name}

 ### Configure Heritrix 3.x Profile
 Place a Heritrix 3.x Profile called "defaultH3Profile.cxml" in the baseHarvestDirectory specified in